Looking for the most interesting markets in Amsterdam? Check out this list and find an interactive map at the end!

 At the Sunday Market, you can find fashion accessories, clothes, design items, art, handmade products, food, and toys.

-The Sunday Market is pretty alternative, but it doesn’t have all that old stuff from flea markets.
+The Sunday Market is a good alternative, but it doesn’t have all that old stuff from flea markets.
 Oh, no!
-Things here are handmade and the place looks fairly organized.
+Things here are handmade, and the place looks fairly organized.